Bodo-inc/Bodo-examples/ml/README.md

 Open any of the notebooks and run it.

-watch your [htop](https://formulae.brew.sh/formula/htop) in terminal and enjoy your CPUs running at maximum efficiency.
+watch your [htop](https://formulae.brew.sh/formula/htop) in terminal and enjoy your CPUs running at full capacity.

 ```shell
 htop